eblake44/normalizer/README.md

 Python package for normalizing data.
 Only CSV file normaliztion is supported and usage instructions are below.

+For a description of functionality and a description of what normaliztion means, see the [instructions](Instructions.md) documentation

 ## CSV Normalization Usage Instructions

 1. This tool is developed with python v3.10, ensure this version of python is installed.